Semper Paratus, “Always Ready,” Motto of the U.S. Coast Guard

-(WHTM) — In the early years of the United States, tariffs, aka custom duties, provided as much as ninety percent of Federal Revenue.
-And then as now, there were those who tried to duck out of paying taxes-in this case, smugglers.
+(WHTM) — In the early years of the United States, tariffs, aka custom duties, provided as much as 90% of federal revenue.
+And then, as now, there were those who tried to duck out of paying taxes — in this case, smugglers.

-On August 4th, 1790, Congress authorized the Secretary of the Treasury, Alexander Hamilton, to construct ten ships, “revenue cutters,” to enforce tariff laws and hunt down smugglers.
+On Aug.
+4, 1790, Congress authorized the Secretary of the Treasury, Alexander Hamilton, to construct 10 ships, “revenue cutters,” to enforce tariff laws and hunt down smugglers.
 This force would be known officially as the Revenue Marine or Revenue Cutter Service until 1915.

 The Revenue Cutter Service’s initial duties included boarding incoming and outgoing vessels and checking their papers; making sure all cargoes were documented properly; sealing cargo holds on incoming vessels; and seizing ships that violated the law.